 However, keep in mind that you will have to bring some of your own money to the table as there are several costs involved in buying a property that can’t be financed by a Dutch mortgage (although a mortgage intermediary can sometimes help with this).
 These are some of the costs you should expect to pay out of pocket:

 - A transfer tax that costs 2 % of the sale price of the home (‘starters’ up to the age of 35 are exempt of the transfer tax if the price is less than 400K)

-- The fee for the appraisal/valuation report, which is required if you’re getting a mortgage (will cost you a couple of hundred euro)
+- The fee for the appraisal/valuation report, which is required if you’re getting a mortgage (will cost you a couple of hundred euros)

 - Arrangement fee for the mortgage

 - The fee for the notary which is somewhere between 1.500 and 2.000 euro.
 Especially in the Amsterdam region – but this will include VAT and a translator to be there to make sure you understand the deeds you need to sign to get that Dutch mortgage

 - Structural survey (optional, a few hundred euro’s)

 - Real estate agent (optional, but advisable and somewhere in between 1 or 2 thousand euro)

 As a rule of thumb, the costs of buying a house in the Netherlands will be roughly 4% to 6% of the buying price.
 You can read more about these costs here.